jonthorell/synth-nu-vinyl-store/README.md

 Staff view
 Curreny selector in profile
-Wrap order history in datatable to make it sortable
+Wrap order history in datatable to make it sortable Change "Thank you" to something else if viewing a past-order

+Check everything!

 # NOTES TO BE DELETED WHEN COMPLETE